algobulls/algobulls_help_site/docs/broker/fyers.md

 2) Broking Account Credentials

-* Fyers App Key
+* App ID

-* Fyers Secret Key
+* Secret ID

-* Fyers Pin
+* 4-digit Pin

 !!!
 Note
-    To get get the App Key and Secret Key, you'll have to create an [App](https://myapi.fyers.in/docsv3#tag/App-Creation/Individual-Apps) in your Fyers account.
+    To get the App ID and Secret ID, you'll have to create an [App](https://myapi.fyers.in/docsv3#tag/App-Creation/Individual-Apps) in your Fyers account.
 Please follow the below steps to create an app in your Fyers account.

 ### ii.
 App Creation